Lion attack death of intern at North Carolina zoo raises safety questions

 "They perform such tasks as cleaning enclosures, preparing diets, and record keeping," she said.
 "Interns are not considered trained or qualified keepers so they are not allowed to shift dangerous animals from one space to another and are not considered part of the security verification protocol."

-The Conservators Center, where Sunday's incident took place, did not immediately return NBC News' request for comment on safety measures and protocols, but said in a statement Monday: "When our husbandry teams clean big cat enclosures they follow a safety protocol that involves moving the cats into a separate space and securing them before humans enter the adjacent space."
+The Conservators Center, where Sunday's incident took place, did not immediately return NBC News' request for comment on its safety measures and protocols, but said in a statement Monday: "When our husbandry teams clean big-cat enclosures they follow a safety protocol that involves moving the cats into a separate space and securing them before humans enter the adjacent space."

 "The specifics of what happened are still under investigation," the statement continued.